RenruiLiu/InsViewer/README.md

 13. likes in cell
 -14. show like and save in postview & profile view
 -17. enable change language
-19. number of cells in addPhoto
-20. number of users in search

 [
 1. report this post
 2. hide this post